umich-biostatistics/snakemake-example/README.md

   - `analysis.smk`: Rules specific to the analysis steps of the workflow.
   - `preprocess.smk`: Rules for preprocessing the data before analysis.

 - **Snakefile**: The main file that orchestrates the Snakemake workflow, importing rules from the `rules` directory and defining the overall workflow structure.
+Includes documentation and usage examples.

 - **workflow/**: Contains profiles and configurations for the workflow.
-  - **profiles/slurm/**: SLURM profile that enables the `snakemake-executor-plugin-slurm` plugin.
+  - **profiles/slurm/**: SLURM profile that enables cluster job submission.
-    - `config.yaml`: Defines the executor (`slurm`), points to `config/config.yaml`, and sets default resources (partition, account, runtime, memory, CPUs).
+    - `config.yaml`: Defines the executor (`slurm`), sets default resources (partition, account, runtime, memory, CPUs), and parallel job limits.

 ## Setup Instructions